 system, we cannot hard code sizes in our exploit.
 For example, another

-Debian 10 might require a different ENVP_SIZE
+Debian 10 might require a different ENVP_SIZE size

-and/or a different LC_SIZE
+and/or a different LC_SIZE.

 After some testing I managed to find a pattern that actually works for multiple systems.
 Bruteforcing will be required to find the correct combinations of sizes.